willdady/aws-cdn-image-resizer/README.md

 # AWS CDN Image Resizer

-TypeScript AWS CDK contruct which creates an basic image resizing CDN using CloudFront, S3, API Gateway and Lambda.
+TypeScript AWS CDK construct which creates an basic image resizing CDN using CloudFront, S3, API Gateway and Lambda.

 Once deployed images in the deployed S3 bucket are accessible via the deployed CloudFront endpoint e.g.